AnastasyaUporova/pricelimit/CONTRIBUTING.md

 # Contributing to PriceLimit

-:+1: :tada: First off, thanks for taking the time to contribute! :tada: :+1:

-We really glad you're reading this, because we need volunteer developers to help this project come to fruition.
+:+1: :tada: We really glad you're reading this, because we need volunteer developers to help this project come to fruition.

-The following is a set of guidelines for contributing to PriceLimit on GitHub.
-These are just guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.

-#### **Did you find a bug?**

-* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/rails/rails/issues).

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/rails/rails/issues/new).
-Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

-## PriceLimit is a volunteer effort.
-We encourage you to pitch in and join the team!
+## Join the conversation

+Have an idea for PriceLimit?
+Found a bug?
+We encourage you to start a conversation on the PriceLimit Google Group or to file a new issue on GitHub before writing code.
+Announcing what you're working on (or even just your need or pain points) starts a collaborative process to identify general solutions and helps us all avoid duplicating effort.